ttoohey/laravel-filterable/readme.md

 The `Filterable::FT` rule provides a basic form of full text search in PostgreSQL using tsearch.

 To make use of the full text rule the application must provide a table populated with search data.
-The table is named according to the model name with `_filterable` as suffix, and has a one-to-one mapping using the same primary key as the model's table.
+By default, the table is named according to the model name with `_filterable` as suffix, and has a one-to-one mapping using the same primary key as the model's table.
 The tsearch vector data is stored in a column using the field's name with `_vector` suffix.
+The table and vector field names can be customised by provide values for the filterableFtTable and filterableFtVector properties.

 ```
 -- Content model table